-Teaching children about Allah is the first responsibility as parents.
+Teaching children about Allah is our first responsibility as parents.

 As parents, we are granted children by Allah’s grace only, and children are not ours to “own,” but are very much on loan until it is their time to return to Allah, just like every single human being will eventually leave this world.

-A telling sign of our success or failure as parents is on the day our children return to Allah and whether or not they will be counted as members of Jannah immediately, or otherwise.
+A telling sign of our success or failure as parents is the day our children return to Allah and whether or not they will be counted as members of Jannah immediately or otherwise.

-Teaching children about Allah is a good reminder, that no matter who we are, unconditional obedience is only to Allah and to His Messenger, Prophet Muhammad (peace and blessings be upon him).
+Teaching children about Allah is a good reminder that no matter who we are, unconditional obedience is only to Allah and to His Messenger, Prophet Muhammad (PBUH).

-Many parents pray for children to be obedient to them, and while it is a lauded for a child to be obedient to his or her parent, the obedience cannot overshadow one’s loyalty to Allah.
+Many parents pray for children to be obedient to them, and while it is laudable for a child to be obedient to his or her parent, obedience cannot overshadow one’s loyalty to Allah.

-“And (remember) when Luqman said to his son when he was advising him: “O my son!
-Join not in worship others with Allah.
+“And remember when Luqman said to his son when he was advising him, “O my son!
+Join in worshipping others with Allah.
 Verily, joining others in worship with Allah is a great Zulm (wrong) indeed” (Luqman: 13).

 Setting up a good Islamic environment is one of the most important factors in raising children.

-An environment that is always clean, loving, fun and centered around the importance of the Qur’an and the Sunnah is important for every parent to observe.
+An environment that is always clean, loving, fun, and centred around the importance of the Qur’an and the Sunnah is important for every parent to observe.

-“Worship Allah and join none with Him in worship, and do good to parents, kinsfolk, orphans, the poor, the neighbor who is near of kin, the neighbor who is a stranger, the companion by your side, the wayfarer (you meet), and those (slaves) whom your right hands possess.
-Verily, Allah does not like such as are proud and boastful (An-Nisa: 36).”
+“Worship Allah and join none with Him in worship, and do good to parents, kinsfolk, orphans, the poor, the neighbour who is near of kin, the neighbour who is a stranger, the companion by your side, the wayfarer (you meet), and those (slaves) whom your right hands possess.
+Verily, Allah does not like those who are proud and boastful (An-Nisa: 36).”